-The third stage aimed to investigate how, depending on the IPO strategy used, the level of IPO underpricing increases when institutional investors identified as cartel members are participating.
-We anticipate that the presence of these investors will significantly elevate underpricing levels, particularly in book-built IPOs compared to other methods, due to the susceptibility of book-built IPOs to strategic interactions among bidders.
+In the third stage of our research, we aim to investigate how, depending on the IPO strategy used, the level of IPO underpricing increases when institutional investors identified as cartel members are participating.
+We anticipate that the presence of these investors will be associated with significantly greater underpricing, particularly in book-built IPOs, due to the susceptibility of book-built IPOs to strategic interactions among bidders.

-The fourth stage involves a comparative analysis of IPO underpricing across several countries, emphasizing the impact of institutional frameworks on underpricing levels.
-As part of this analysis, we focus outlier countries with notably high and low levels of underpricing.
+The fourth stage will involve a comparative analysis of IPO underpricing across several countries, emphasizing the impact of institutional frameworks on underpricing levels.
+As part of this analysis, we will focus on outlier countries with notably high and low levels of underpricing.
 Specifically, our study will look at four countries, two within Europe and two outside.
-In Europe, we will examine Greece, which has exceptionally high average underpricing of 50.8% (Ritter 2023) and Austria, which displays a remarkably low underpricing of 5.2% (Ritter 2023).
-Outside Europe, our analysis will include the United Arab Emirates, exhibiting an average underpricing of 186.4% (Ritter 2023), and Canada, where the average underpricing stands at 6.8% (Ritter 2023).
-Our primary focus will be on the bidding mechanisms employed, particularly examining whether these countries utilize the book-building method or alternative approaches and what are the specific characteristics of the bidding process in each system.
-Additionally, we will consider structural differences in their capital markets, including the magnitude and concentration in the asset management industry.
+In Europe, we will examine Greece, which has an exceptionally high average underpricing of 50.8% (Ritter 2023), and Austria, which displays a remarkably low underpricing of 5.2% (Ritter 2023).
+Outside Europe, our analysis will include the United Arab Emirates, exhibiting an average underpricing of 186.4% (Ritter 2023), and Canada, where the average underpricing is only 6.8% (Ritter 2023).
+Our primary focus will be on the bidding mechanisms employed.
+In particular, we will examine whether these countries utilize the book-building method or alternative approaches and the specific characteristics of the bidding process in each system.
+Additionally, we will consider structural differences in their capital markets, including magnitude and concentration in the asset management industry.
 Our research will encompass countries that have transitioned from one bidding system to another, investigating how such shifts impact the magnitude of underpricing.
 For instance, we will draw insights from the Israeli case, where recent regulatory changes enabling widespread book-building in IPOs coincided with a marked increase in underpricing.
 This phase will culminate in policy recommendations derived from the collective findings of all three research stages.
 These recommendations will highlight optimal institutional settings that can effectively minimize underpricing while considering associated costs.

 In each stage, our intention is to generate at least one article.
 Specifically, in the first stage, our goal is to produce two articles—one for a finance journal and one for a general law review.
 For the subsequent two stages, our primary aim is publication in legal journals, preferably peer-reviewed, although law reviews are also a viable option.